dartzon/othmanecadi.com-src/content/about.md

 ---

 Hi there, and welcome to my blog.
-My name is Othmane AIT EL CADI and I am software developer, a Linux enthusiast and a bit of a gamer when my son is sleeping or not crying for attention.
+My name is Othmane AIT EL CADI and I am a software developer, a Linux enthusiast and a bit of a gamer when my son is sleeping or not crying for attention.

 I mainly write C++ code for a living and enjoy using it for my personal projects too.
 For this